maxzheng/datarunner/README.rst

 Install using pip::

-    pip install cocaller
+    pip install datarunner

-Then write a few steps (functions, classes, etc) that can be called, pass to `cocaller.Workflow`, and call run():
+Then write a few steps (functions, classes, etc) that can be called, pass to `datarunner.Workflow`, and call run():

 .. code-block:: python

-    from cocaller import Workflow, Step
+    from datarunner import Workflow, Step

     def setup():